jinpark-pro/swift_data_collections/README.md

   - For static table views, you'll always use a table view controller — which should not implement the data source protocol.
 Instead, you'll use the viewDidLoad() method to populate the table view's data.
 When you create a new UITableViewController subclass, you'll need to remember to delete or comment out the data source methods that are provided in the file.
 Otherwise your static table view will attempt to use the empty data source methods, and you'll end up with an empty table view.
   - In your storyboard, add a navigation controller from the Object library to the scene, which will include a table view controller alongside it.
     - This new table view controller will be backed by a subclass of UITableViewController.
 Start by creating a new file to define a UITableViewController subclass called `AddEditEmojiTableViewController`.
 Remember to delete or comment out the table view data source methods in the file.
-  - In the Main storyboard set the static table view's Custom Class to `AddEditEmojiTableViewController`.
+  - In the Main storyboard set the Root View Controller's Custom Class to `AddEditEmojiTableViewController`.
 In AddEditEmojiTableViewController, add a property called emoji with a type of Emoji?.
   - Next, create a custom initializer, as you'll be using @IBSegueAction to pass an Emoji when editing.

     - ```swift